 In general, the Event Command Document is built around its examples.
 Often, the first example is the most straightforward, and the later ones introduce complications or make a specific point.
 Each parameter's purpose is explained alongside the example.
 If you understand what the first example is doing, you should be able to build on it afterwards.
-It's fairly common for bytes to be reversed from what you'd initially expect, as in the example above.
+It's fairly common for bytes to be reversed (AKA inverted) from what one would initially expect, as in the example above.
 We were trying to display text box \$0123, and we had to reverse it to 23 01 when we were figuring out the parameters.
 Keep this in mind when interpreting the examples.